-The Icahn School of Medicine at Mount Sinai’s Institutional Biosafety Program monitors all laboratory activities that involve biohazards, infectious or biologically derived infectious materials, or toxins that may present a risk to the environment.
+The Icahn School of Medicine at Mount Sinai’s Institutional Biological Safety Program monitors all laboratory activities that involve biohazards materials, including pathogenic organisms and biological toxins, that may present a risk to the environment.

 What qualifies as a biohazardous agent or biohazard?

-A biohazardous agent or biohazard is an organism or substance containing an organism capable of infecting and causing disease in a susceptible human or animal host.
+A biological hazard, or biohazard, is a biological substance that poses a threat to the health of humans, animals, and the environment.
+Biohazardous agents include infectious agents or hazardous biologic materials.
+Infectious agent includes bacteria, viruses, fungi, other microorganisms and their associated toxins, or substance containing an organism capable of infecting and causing disease in a susceptible human or animal host.
 We measure the degree of risk based on the virulence of the potential disease or injury, the potential route of exposure and by the availability of preventive measures and effective treatments.

 What are recombinant and synthetic nucleic acids?

-Recombinant DNA is a molecule of DNA that has been modified, either through genetic recombination or through laboratory techniques.
-Recombinant nucleic acids are molecules that are both constructed by joining nucleic acid molecules, and that can replicate in a living cell.
+Recombinant DNA (rDNA) is a molecule of DNA that has been modified, either through genetic recombination or through laboratory techniques, and can replicate in a living cell.
+Recombinant nucleic acids are constructed by cloning techniques or by recombination of nucleic acid molecules.

 What training do you require or recommend to work with biologics and biohazards?